2025 CPA Exam Blueprints

-The Uniform CPA Examination Blueprint offers insights into noteworthy changes to the exam's structure, content, and format.
+The Uniform CPA Examination Blueprints are meant to help candidates get ready for the CPA Exam and ensure they have the basic skills and knowledge needed to become CPAs.
+In addition, the CPA Exam Blueprints cover upcoming content changes and offer insights into noteworthy changes to the exam's structure and format.
 We'll delve into the details of the current blueprint below.

 CPA Exam Structure

-The new format of the CPA Exam, launched in January 2024, has three core sections: Auditing and Attestation (AUD), Financial Accounting and Reporting (FAR), and Taxation and Regulation (REG).
+The current format of the CPA Exam, launched in January 2024, has three core sections: Auditing and Attestation (AUD), Financial Accounting and Reporting (FAR), and Taxation and Regulation (REG).
 BEC is no longer on the CPA Exam.
-However, a large amount of BEC content will still be tested, as it will be distributed among several of the core and discipline sections.
+However, a large amount of BEC content is still tested, as it has been distributed among several of the core and discipline sections.

-Under the new CPA Exam format, candidates will choose one discipline section in addition to the three core sections: Business Analysis and Reporting (BAR), Information Systems and Controls (ISC), or Tax Compliance and Planning (TCP).
-Each discipline is an expansion of one of the Core sections, allowing applicants to focus more deeply on a subject that suits their interests and areas of expertise.
+Candidates must choose one discipline section in addition to the three core sections: Business Analysis and Reporting (BAR), Information Systems and Controls (ISC), or Tax Compliance and Planning (TCP).
+Each discipline is an expansion of one of the core sections, allowing applicants to focus more deeply on a subject that suits their interests and areas of expertise.

 The core and discipline sections are each four (4) hours long and have multiple-choice questions (MCQs) and task-based simulations (TBSs).
 Written communication (WC) questions are no longer included on the CPA Exam.